 ACCOMMODATION: If you have time to spend a few days here try Cicada Lodge for a luxury stay, alternatively, Shady Lane Tourist Park is a great middle priced or Pine Tree Motel is perfect for those on a budget.

-Wow, you see what I mean when I say that Darwin and its surrounding are 100% worth the visit?
+Wow, you see what I mean when I say that Darwin and its surroundings are 100% worth the visit?
 These are just my preferences for the best of the best day trips and Darwin tours, if you don’t have time for them all, try combining a couple of the closer options into one, but make sure you still allow yourself enough time to fully explore all the different places.

 If you’re planning a Darwin to Alice Springs Road Trip why not hit up some of these spots on the way?
 There is a complete itinerary including some authentic outback towns to stop in.